 Both the charcoal filter and HEPA filter work together to remove common odors from smoking and cooking and 99.97 percent of dust and allergens, respectively.
 Plus, this unit is certified by Intertek.

-Designed into this unit is a UV-C control and this can destroy harmful micro-organisms floating around in the air.
+Designed into this unit is a UV-C control and this can destroy harmful micro-organisms floating around.
 Additionally, there are three-speed controls and a filter-change indicator.

 Size and Coverage

-Unlike other air purifiers, this is actually a speed tower; thus, making it a highly compact and portable machine.
+Unlike other products on this list, this is actually a speed tower; thus, making it a highly compact and portable machine.
 It is best used for medium-sized rooms, though, as it is not efficient enough to handle larger scales.